Sanders aims for strong showing in delegate-rich California

 The senator from Vermont was an insurgent outsider three years ago in a head-to-head race against Hillary Clinton, the former first lady, U.S. senator and secretary of state whose grip on the Democratic nomination was effectively unshakeable by the time California’s primary was held in June that year.

+Sanders attracted a throng of cheering supporters to an outdoor rally Friday in San Diego, where he promised to win California in 2020 and railed against President Donald Trump’s leadership.

+He said Trump wants to divide the nation by skin color, gender, sexual orientation and nationality, but his administration would do “exactly the opposite.”

-He previewed his approach to the state on Wednesday when he spoke to striking workers in Los Angeles.
+He also previewed his approach Wednesday when he spoke to striking workers in Los Angeles.
 He touched on familiar themes, decrying “a war being waged against the working people” and California’s notoriously expensive housing costs and rents.

 In his second White House run, Sanders is jostling for position as the roster of Democratic candidates continues to grow — former U.S. Rep. Beto O’Rourke of Texas entered the race last week, and former Vice President Joe Biden has been hinting at a possible run.